 As the bottom of the sixth began, Minnesota led 2-0, with pitcher Jim Lonborg leading off the frame.
 The Bosox pitcher noticed that Twins third baseman Cesar Tovar was playing back.
 As Chance hurled his first pitch of the inning, Lonborg suddenly swung his bat around, squared a perfect bunt down the third base line, and beat it out.

-Lonnie’s unforeseen bunt – comparable to Red Sox utilityman Dave Roberts’ dramatic steal nearly thirty-seven years later – opened up the floodgates.
-Ten pitches later, Chance was out of the ballgame, after Jerry Adair, Dalton Jones, and then Yaz lashed singles to tie the score.
+Lonnie’s unforeseen bunt – comparable to Red Sox utilityman Dave Roberts’ dramatic steal nearly 37 years later – opened up the floodgates.
+10 pitches later, Chance was out of the ballgame, after Jerry Adair, Dalton Jones, and then Yaz lashed singles to tie the score.
 When shortstop Zoilo Versailles gambled on Ken Harrelson’s high chopper and threw home, Jones slid in safely to make the score 3-2 in favor of Boston.
 An error and a wild pitch enabled the fourth and fifth Boston runs of the inning to score.

 “Three more innings!” my father barked above the deafening roar that engulfed the ballpark.